Anurager Chhowa: Plot

 Rupa and Shona initially fight, with each other, due to jealousy of the other becoming closer to each other's parents.
-Later, they grow closer as the they share a common goal to stop Mishka's acts.
+Later, they grow closer as they share a common goal to stop Mishka's acts.
 Shona longs for a mother and she sees that, in Deepa and opts that, Surjo can fulfil her desire.
-During a family event, Surjo learns that, Deepa has meet Shona behind his back furious he harshly condemns her and warns her to stay away from his daughter.
+During a family event, Surjo learns that, Deepa has met Shona behind his back furious he harshly condemns her and warns her to stay away from his daughter.
 Despite Deepa's explanations, Surjo humiliates, insults and degrades her for being a gold digger using Shona for her own benefit multiple times, when she interacts with Shona.
 Mishka further manipulates Surjo wishing to protect Shona decides to leave, with her, but her health deteriorates this, in order to heal Surjo lets Deepa take care of her.
 Mishka fearing that, Deepa and Surjo might reunite, because of this decides to fasten her plans to kill Deepa, but she is saved multiple times, by Surjo, who still loves her.
 Later, Rupa discovers that, Surjo is her father and is deeply hurt that, he had abandoned her and her mother years ago, and wishes to confront him, but is stopped, by Deepa.
 This revelation changes Rupa's attitude towards Surjo, but not only her, but so does Shona as he shows anger and frustration for those, who support Deepa including his family.
 This causes rifts in their family as Surjo constantly fights, with everyone, who supports Deepa.

 Mishka becomes desperate to harm Deepa as she fears to lose her, later, she starts to suspect Shona's origin, due to the constant support from Lavanya as she was her biological granddaughter so she investigates and confirms that, she is indeed Surjo and Deepa's daughter as well.
 She decides to prevent their reunion as a family and continues, with her schemes.
 This also happens, when Deepa discovers that, she had given birth to twins five years ago and confronts Kabir's wife, the alive nurse, who was their that, day, but she does not reveal anything about Lavanya's request.
 She starts suspecting Shona is her daughter and later confirms that, Lavanya took her way.
 She decides to take her away, but is begged, by Lavanya that, it may break Surjo as she is her only support after his separation from her.
 Urmi is revealed to be pregnant, with Joy's child and Deepa decides to support her sister through her pregnancy as she had no one to do it, during her time.
 Urmi starts to feel Deepa's care and change her attitude towards her becoming affectionate.